david672orford/android-webview-wsgi/README.md

   * The server port is no longer hard-coded
   * Other apps on the same device can no longer use the server
   * Rather than running main.py, it imports app.app and runs it as a WSGI app
+* assets/bootstrap_so.py
+  The zipimport module cannot load .so files, so we create .py stubs next to them.
+The stubs use this module to extract the .so files into the application cache directory.
 * build.py
   * Removed --private option in favor of --wsgi-app
   * Removed --whitelist and --blacklist options in favor of --modules